 - Canadian citizens and permanent residents with a criminal record wishing to apply for CANPASS can look into obtaining a pardon/record suspension from the Parole Board of Canada.

-- U.S. citizens and permanent residents who are inadmissible to Canada because of a criminal record can look into Citizenship and Immigration Canada's Rehabilitation Program.
+- U.S. citizens and permanent residents who are inadmissible to Canada because of a criminal record can look into Immigration, Refugees and Citizenship Canada's Rehabilitation Program.
 This may allow you to be eligible for CANPASS.

 - It is important for U.S. citizens and U.S. permanent residents to be aware that alcohol-related driving offences such as driving while intoxicated, driving while ability-impaired and driving under the influence of alcohol are criminal offences in Canada.

 Proof of citizenship or permanent resident status and residency